CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 - Copy an existing env and a Macros file to new names for your new machine

-- Edit your env and Macros files
+- Edit your env and Macros files, update as needed

 - cd .. to **configuration/scripts/**